malakai97/stonesmtg.com/_header_pages/invitational.md

 * Format: Timed Swiss rounds consisting of 3 rounds of vintage and 3 rounds of middle school, followed by a cut to top 4 which will be vintage.

+Reminder that this is **not an open event**.
+However, the bar opens to the public at noon.
-Our very own Rob Connelly will be livestreaming the whole event on our Twitch channel.
+Even better, our very own Rob Connelly will be livestreaming the whole event on our Twitch channel!
 Thanks Rob!

 # Roster